SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 Registers a callback, which will be invoked, whenever a part of the localization is changed.
 A map is passed to this function which contains information about the changes.
 It contains one or more of the following key / value pairs:

 	*Language:* languageCode

+#### *getUnit(type :: OneOf("Temperature", "Pressure", "Mass", "Volume", "Length", "Speed"), translate :: Boolean := false)*
+Returns the currently selected unit name for the given *type*, or, if you have passed *true* for the optional parameter *translate*, a translation for the unit name, which can be used as a field label.

+#### *convertUnit(type :: OneOf("Temperature", "Pressure", "Mass", "Volume", "Length", "Speed"), value :: Number, display :: Boolean := true, round :: Boolean := true)*
+Converts between internal representation of a given unit and its external value to be used in the user interface.
+With *display*, you control the direction of the conversion and with *round* you can specify whether the resulting value should be rounded to the *natural* length of the given unit.

+#### *displayValue(type :: OneOf("Float", "Time"), value :: Number, ...)*
+Converts an internal value of the given *type* to its display representation, which is always a string.
+For floating point numbers, this might involve a change of the floating point character.
+For time values, which must be supplied as seconds with an optional fraction, the conversion might be even more complex.
+For floating point number you may supply the precision for an optional rounding step.

+#### *internalValue(type :: OneOf("Float", "Time"), value :: String)*
+Converts a display representation of the given *type* to its internal value, which is always a number.

+#### *validNumber(value :: String, display :: Boolean := true)*
+This function return *true*, if the given *value* in display representation represents a value number.
+If you pass *false* for the optional *display* parameter, value must be valid number in internal representation, a check which can also be conducted using elements of the programming language itself.

 ***

 ## GUI Tools ([GUI.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Framework/GUI.ahk))